JohannesGi/neptune_final_project/readme.md

  	2.)
 Secondly the script dict_track_extractor_spots was written.
 The script uses a simple Line.split command to access x,y,z and tracknames.
-Additionally this code creates a dictionary, which allows to take each track separatly containing all nuclear positions and resaves them as individual .txt files, for example track5.txt
+Additionally this code creates a dictionary, which allows to take each track separately containing all nuclear positions and re-saves them as individual .txt files, for example track5.txt

  To quickly check for the total amount of tracks and their individual track lengths the python script 'track_analyser' can be used on any generated Spot.xls files.